Valdes-Tresanco-MS/AMDock/README.md

 after this you must restart PyMol

-***Automatically, a file (AMDock.desktop) must be generated that allows its execution from the start menu. if you use a linux version where it doesn't appear, you can run it through the terminal:
+***Automatically, a file (AMDock.desktop) must be generated that allows its execution from the start menu.
+If you use a linux version where it doesn't appear, you can run it through the terminal:
 `installation folder> right click> run a terminal here> (in terminal) ./AMDock.sh`***

 **UNINSTALLATION**